Montel Williams

-Montel Brian Anthony Williams (born July 3, 1956) is an American television host, actor and motivational speaker.
-He is known for hosting the long-running daytime tabloid talk show The Montel Williams Show, which ran in syndication from 1991 to 2008.
-He currently hosts Military Makeover: Operation Career on Lifetime.
-Williams is active with the nonprofit MS Foundation, which he founded after being diagnosed with multiple sclerosis in 1999.
-Additionally, he is noted for his service in both the United States Marine Corps and the United States Navy, from which he retired after 22 years of service.
+Montel Brian Anthony Williams (born July 3, 1956) is an American television host and actor.
+He is known for hosting the daytime tabloid talk show The Montel Williams Show, which ran in syndication from 1991 to 2008.
+He currently hosts The Balancing Act and Military Makeover with Montel airing on Lifetime.
+Williams founded the Montel Williams MS Foundation after being diagnosed with multiple sclerosis in 1999.
+He is noted for his service in both the United States Marine Corps and the United States Navy, from which he retired after 22 years of service.

 Early life and education

 Born in Baltimore, Maryland, on July 3, 1956, Williams attended Andover High School in neighboring Linthicum, Maryland, where he was elected president of his class in both his junior and senior years.
 He was a good student, athlete, and musician, and he was active in countywide student government issues in Annapolis, Maryland.

 Williams was raised as a Roman Catholic and served as an altar server in the Catholic Church.

-He frequently visited his sister, who lives in Westminster, Maryland.
-Montel's father, Herman Williams Jr., was a firefighter who in 1992 became Baltimore's first African American Fire Chief.
+Montel's father, Herman Williams Jr., was a firefighter who in 1992 became Baltimore's first African American fire chief.
+Montel's mother is biracial.

 Career

 Military

 Williams enlisted in the United States Marine Corps in 1974.
-He completed the one-year Naval Academy Preparatory School course and then in 1975, he was accepted as the first black Marine into the four-year officer training program at the U.S. Naval Academy.
+He completed the one-year Naval Academy Preparatory School course and then Marine four-year officer training program at the U.S. Naval Academy.

 He graduated in 1980 with a degree in general engineering and a minor in international security affairs.
-He completed Naval Cryptologic Officer training, and spent 18 months in Guam as a cryptologic officer for naval intelligence.
+He completed naval cryptologic officer training, and spent 18 months in Guam as a cryptologic officer for naval intelligence.
 He was later supervising cryptologic officer with the Naval Security Fleet Support Division at Fort Meade, Maryland.
-It was there Williams worked for the National Security Agency, where he was involved in the U.S. invasion of Grenada in 1983, known as Operation Urgent Fury.
-On several occasions, he worked to secure the release of United States citizens — typically military personnel who had been captured in foreign lands — returned to U.S. soil.
-After 17 years of active duty and 5 more as a reservist, Williams retired in 1996 from the Naval Reserve at the rank of lieutenant commander after 22 years of service.
-His awards include two Meritorious Service Medals, two Navy Commendation Medals, the National Defense Service Medal, the Navy Achievement Medal, two Navy Expeditionary Medals, the Armed Forces Expeditionary Medal and two Humanitarian Service Medals.
+There, Williams worked for the National Security Agency, where he was involved in the U.S. invasion of Grenada in 1983, known as Operation Urgent Fury.
+On several occasions, he worked to secure the release of United States citizens—typically military personnel who had been captured in foreign lands—returned to U.S. soil.
+After 17 years of active duty and five more as a reservist, Williams retired in 1996 from the Naval Reserve at the rank of lieutenant commander after 22 years of service.
+His awards include two Meritorious Service Medals, two Navy Commendation Medals, the National Defense Service Medal, the Navy Achievement Medal, two Navy Expeditionary Medals, the Armed Forces Expeditionary Medal, and two Humanitarian Service Medals.

+As a civilian, Willams was again honored in 2008 with a Navy Superior Public Service Award for his "continuous support and recognition of Sailors, Marines and their families throughout his 17 years on television".